Bry10022/YftoowhyFont/README.md

 - Don't claim it as your own work.
 I put hours of hard work into this font.
 - Don't sell the font.
 - Don't change the license of the font (due to its Share-Alike nature).
+- You may not put this font behind a paywall or charge users to use the font.
 - It is not recommended to edit the .ttf file directly.
 I have provided the .sfd file for editing purposes.

 # How to install fonts on Windows